Alumis (ALMS)

 AI Analysis | Feedback

-Martin Babler served as President and CEO of Principia Biopharma until its acquisition by Sanofi in October 2020.
-He was also President and CEO of Talima Therapeutics from 2007 to 2011.
-Prior to that, he held several positions at Genentech, including Vice President, Immunology Sales and Marketing.
+Prior to Alumis, Martin Babler served as President and CEO of Principia Biopharma, until its acquisition by Sanofi in October 2020.
+Before Principia Biopharma, he was President and CEO of Talima Therapeutics from 2007 to 2011.
+He also held various positions at Genentech and Eli Lilly and Company.

 John Schroer, Chief Financial Officer

 John Schroer joined Alumis in May 2022.
-He previously served as CFO for ArsenalBio Inc. and as CFO of Translate Bio, which was acquired by Sanofi.
-Earlier in his career, he held Portfolio Manager and Senior Analyst roles with Allianz Global Investors.
-He also founded Schroer Capital, LP.
+Previously, he served as CFO for ArsenalBio Inc. Before that, he was CFO of Translate Bio, which was acquired by Sanofi.
+Earlier in his career, he held Portfolio Manager and Senior Analyst roles with Allianz Global Investors and founded Schroer Capital.

 Roy Hardiman, Chief Business and Strategy Officer

-Roy Hardiman joined Alumis in September 2021 as Chief Business and Legal Officer, transitioning to Chief Business and Strategy Officer in January 2025.
-Prior to Alumis, he was Chief Business Officer of Principia Biopharma, where he negotiated core collaborations with Sanofi and AbbVie.
+Roy Hardiman joined Alumis in September 2021.
+Prior to Alumis, he was Chief Business Officer of Principia Biopharma, where he negotiated key collaborations with Sanofi and AbbVie.
 He also spent nearly two decades at Genentech.

 Sanam Pangali, Chief Legal Officer and Corporate Secretary